JakocRivas/mashable-page/README.md

 3. Run `npm install -g parcel-bundler` or `yarn global add parcel-bundler` depending on what package manager you have installed on your machine.

 4. After the installation, run `parcel index.html` oh the command line.
 This should create the local host of the project and create the dist folder on the root of the project.
-   (I will installed directly on the project later so the dependency for parcel should be installed with npm install).
+   (I will install it directly on the project later so the dependency for parcel should be installed with npm install).

 5. The newly created local host should be `http://localhost:1234/` by default.